tcardoso2/journal.io/README.md

 Version History
 ---------------
+* v 0.1.11: Implementing handling of clients which do not specify protocol, before it was crashing the server.
 * v 0.1.10: Re-adding again LOG_SOCKET_PORT as environment variable
 * v 0.1.9: Bug fix: sending just the line changed and not the full output
 * v 0.1.8: Server now does not start when required (imported), but only after running "configure()" and "start()" method